strontic/strontic.github.io/xcyclopedia/library/qwinsta.exe-1FF9B1AEED99DD811AA7E9749B707529.md

 ## Possible Misuse

 *The following table contains possible examples of `qwinsta.exe` being misused.
-While `qwinsta.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `qwinsta.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --